Prepper and Survival Gifts – Holiday Shopping Ideas for 2019

 The Handbook to Practical Disaster Preparedness for the Family, 3rd Edition is one of the better “catch all” books on disaster preparedness that we’ve found.
 This would be a good pick for a family member or neighbor who is interested in preparedness, but needs some direction and a friendly nudge to get started.

 The Reliance Luggable Loo is somewhere between a useful item and a gag gift.
-You could fill it with toilet paper, trash bags and such to be a useful sanitation package.
-Or, as a gag gift, put the supplies in the bottom half of the five gallon bucket, cover them with a food grade liner and then fill the top part of the bucket with caramel popcorn.
+But, it is really a gift that could prevent some serious gagging if the water gets shut off for a while.
+When not in use, fill it with toilet paper, trash bags and such to be a useful sanitation storage station.
+Or, if you can’t resist the gag gift, put the supplies in the bottom half of the five gallon bucket, cover them with a food grade liner and then fill the top part of the bucket with caramel popcorn.
 Toiletcorn….Yum!

 The Zippo All In One Kit comes with the lighter, fluid and flints.
-It is both classy and a great little fire starter.
+It is both classy and a great little fire starting kit.
+The Zippo will likely become the Unofficial Lighter of the Apocalypse as they last almost forever with a minimal amount of love.

 The Maxpedition E.D.C.
 Pocket Organizer is a great way to organize “every day carry” items for work or to put together a small survival or pocket-sized get home kit.
 There is also a smaller version: Maxpedition Mini Pocket Organizer and a larger version: Maxpedition Fatty Pocket Organizer of this item, as well.
 If you aren’t sure which one to pick, the original E.D.C version is a good size for cargo pants pockets, the Mini is more coat pocket-sized and the Fatty is at home in a pack or laptop bag.